geissdoerfer/find/README.md

 # Efficient neighbor discovery and synchronization in battery-free wireless networks with FIND and FLYNC

 This repository hosts the artifacts accompanying our NSDI 2021 paper, which introduces FIND and FLYNC.
 FIND is the first neighbor discovery protocol for battery-free networks; it uses randomized waiting to minimize discovery latency in the face of intermittency.
 FLYNC synchronizes indoor light harvesting devices to the powerline-induced brightness variations of state-of-the-art lamps; it further speeds up discovery when used in tandem with FIND.

-In addition to the model underlying FIND's optimized waiting time distribution, we provide the hardware design of the prototype battery-free node and the source code of the firmware we used to evaluate Find and FLYNC.
+In addition to the Python implementation of the analytical FIND model, we provide the hardware design of the prototype battery-free node and the source code of the firmware we used to evaluate FIND and FLYNC.

 To get an overview, visit [our website](https://find.nes-lab.org).
 For a detailed description and evaluation results, take a look at [our paper](https://nes-lab.org/pubs/2021-Geissdoerfer-Find.pdf).